murkl/arch-os/installer/README.md

 installation.
 It belongs at the top of every task, before the first command that changes anything. `where` is the unit's own folder.

+`lib.sh` is deliberately small.
+What is in it is there because several tasks need the same answer and must not disagree about it — the kernel command line, the mount point, how a package is installed and retried.
+Everything else belongs in the task that does it, even when that means a longer script: a task nobody can read without opening a second file is a task nobody will change.

 Three rules:

 - **Ask nothing.** Every question is declared in `installer.yaml` and asked